nrc/r4cppp/hello world.md

 Stable is the right choice for most users.
 Rust's stability guarantees only apply to the stable channel.

-Beta is designed to mostly be used in users' CI to check that there code will continue to work as expected.
+Beta is designed to mostly be used in users' CI to check that their code will continue to work as expected.

 So, you probably want the stable channel.
 If you're on Linux or OS X, the